samthedev32/EngineToolkit/.github/README.md

 > [!IMPORTANT]
 > This library is **still under development**, and is not ready *just yet*

+> [!NOTE]
+> This library may be transformed into a github organization with every component as a standalone repo

 This library is a core platform for Game Engines

 It is designed to contain every essential tool that a Game Engine needs